The Good Science Project

 What is ‘good science’?
 And what is ‘good practice’?
 These phrases are interesting because they point in two directions.
 On the one hand there is the ‘headline’ success of institutions: grants won, league tables scaled, top journals stormed, media time guaranteed, parliamentary questions asked.
 We know too that ‘good science’ suggests also something quieter, less public, more intimate.
 ‘Good science’ may be the moments of reflection where you have time to consider the direction your work is taking.
 It may be those conversations with colleagues that are both trustful and creative.
 Good science may be the style of work where collegiality is valued above straight ambition.
 Undoubtedly good science is linked to the steady and secure development of your skills.
 Overall we need our institutions to be successful: otherwise there can be no science.
 But for the ideas to flow, researchers need time and they need autonomy.
 How can we get the balance right, and so produce the research culture that helps us all flourish?

-The Good Science Project is now planning the next season of Friday Forums, congenial lunchtime discussions on some aspect of research culture.
+The Good Science Project is now running a new season of Friday Forums, congenial lunchtime discussions on some aspect of research culture.
 Past Friday Forums have included debates on the importance of technicians, on the science-politics interface, and on the role of architecture and design in producing happy and successful laboratories.

 Friday Forums are open to all, are free and include lunch.
-The 2024 season is currently in development, and if you would like to contribute ideas, or join a panel, please contact Stephen Webster directly (firstname.lastname@example.org)
+If you would like to contribute ideas, or join a panel, please contact Stephen Webster directly.

 Good Science blogMore from Good Science blog